 Favourite food memory?

-Boxing Day lunches with family, not a particular year, but love the serious business everyone puts in to building their plates of cold cuts and nibbles, then setting in for the evening of board games
+Boxing Day lunches with family, not a particular year, but love the serious business everyone puts in to building their plates of cold cuts and nibbles, then settling in for an evening of board games together.

 Favourite place to eat in Bristol?